johnshearing/PrivateKeyVault/LaserCutterFiles/README.md

 If you do not have a laser cutter and if you do not wish to use a local service provider then I will be happy to sell you a finished case for your PrivateKeyVault project.
 Contact johnshearing@gmail.com or gshearing@radioactiverf.com

-You are also free to set up your own business making these cases without giving me any money nor any credit.
+**You are also free to set up your own business making these cases without giving us any money nor any credit.
-Hooray Open Source!
+Hooray Open Source!**

 Please feel free to suggest improvements and to contribute your own changes and original drawings if you have a different way to make this box.